 Calling a counselor or support person

 Someone trained in supporting survivors of sexual assault can help you come to terms with your feelings and make informed decisions about next steps.
 A trained counselor or support person can listen to you, help you understand what happened, explore your feelings, and identify the impact of what happened.
 S/he also can help you explore your options concerning reporting and any legal action you might take.
 A trained counselor or support person also can provide advocacy or accompaniment if you choose to report this incident to the criminal justice system.
-If you're at Columbia, you can contact the Barnard/Columbia Rape Crisis/Anti-Violence Support Center.
-For emotional support and information on the phone and/or in-person, call the Peer Counselor Hotline; for advocacy and/or accompaniment to the hospital, health services, the police, security, court, or other school officials, call the Peer Advocacy Hotline.
-Both numbers and other details are listed in the resources section at the end of this answer.
+If you're at Columbia, you can contact the Barnard/Columbia Rape Crisis/Anti-Violence Support Center and/or make an appointment to speak with a counselor at Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).

 Seeing a health care provider as soon as possible after the event

-You need to get medical attention after a sexual assault, to check for sexually transmitted infections (STIs) and pregnancy (for female survivors).
-[Emergency Contraception (EC), for example, needs to be taken within 120 hours of unprotected, unanticipated intercourse to prevent pregnancy.
-It's available at many pharmacies without a prescription to women and men 17 and older.]
+Seeking medical attention is strongly recommended following a sexual assault, to address any risk for sexually transmitted infections (STIs) and pregnancy (for female survivors).
+[Emergency contraception (EC), for example, may be taken within 120 hours of unprotected, unanticipated intercourse to help prevent pregnancy.]
 Also, sexual assault that involves any form of penetration may result in injuries that are not immediately apparent, so medical attention is definitely encouraged.
 Furthermore, a health care provider can document injuries and/or collect any forensic evidence.

 Remembering that it wasn't your fault